jmmcd/ML-snippets/README.md

   labels.
 We can do it be learning the density (or similar concepts) of the data, and then applying a threshold -- new points are classed as anomalies if they lie in regions where the training data is of low density.
-This code implements three related approaches to OCC, and is built in Python using Numpy, Scipy, and Scikit-learn components.
+This code implements five related approaches to OCC, and is built in Python using Numpy, Scipy, and Scikit-learn components.